eskapandr/DataLearn/README.md

 ## Course by DataLearn
 ## Intro

-Hi, I'm Andrey, currently work in IT-education as a project manager and have a strong intention to switch to data analytics.
+Hi, I'm Andrey, an experienced project manager in IT-education and my current goal is to move into the field of data analytics.

-My methods to build up analytical hard skills varies -  from learning different cources, reading articles and documentation to watching YouTube manuals and prompting chatGPT.
-But since I have found Data Learn courses they seem to me one of the best free sources to enter the magical world of data-related professions :)
+My methods of developing analytical skills vary from studying various courses, reading articles and documentation to watching tutorials on YouTube and using chatGPT prompts.
+But since I found Data Learn courses, they seem to be one of the best free sources to enter the magical world of data-related professions :)

-Current repository is for my assignments in DE-101 course.
+The current repository is for my DE-101 course assignments.

 I commit from my local machine and use Visual Studio and Windows Git Bash.